iNoSec2/RedTeamHelp/README.md

 *UPDATE 1/19/23*
 This is being restructured like crazy.
 99% of these tools are not viable anymore.
+If its on someones "Red Team Cheet Sheet!"
+Its likely sig'd to shit.

 Tools I use on red team engagements and more.